opensafely-core/ehrql/DEVELOPERS.md

 Hypothesis can generate query graphs that are very deeply nested; after 100 draws in a test example, hypothesis will return the example as invalid.
 In order to avoid this, the variable strategies check for a maximum depth and return a terminal node if the maximum depth is exceeded (A `SelectColumn` node for a series strategy, and a `SelectTable` or `SelectPatientTable` for a table strategy).
 The max depth defaults to 30 and can be overridden with environment variable `GENTEST_MAX_DEPTH`.

+See the [generative tests documentation](tests/generative/README.md) for more details.

 ### Writing tests